Zun: Xi Zun [One]

-Xi (牺) in ancient Chinese means solid coloured animals used as sacrifice.
+Xi (犧) in ancient Chinese means solid coloured animals used as sacrifice, although it may have originally been written with the different character 獻 (suō).
 This vessel is shaped like a vivid ox, which is strong and steady.
 There are three holes on the ox's back.
 The middle hole can hold a small wine pot so hot water can be poured into the hollow belly from other two holes.
 On this basis, researcher infer that Xi Zun might be used to warm wine.
 Xi Zun is extremely unusual because of its distinctive style and design.
 This example is the most famous one but not the only one.